-Audit records (as detailed as possible) and the auditor's general opinion on the consistency of the functioning of CERTUM with the requirements stated in WebTrust and the security administrator's opinion are published in the repository upon every audit.
+Audit records (as detailed as possible) and the auditor's general opinion are published in the repository upon every audit.

 9. Other business and legal issues

 9.1.
 Fees

 CERTUM charges fees for its services.
 The extent of fees and categories of chargeable services are published in a price list available in the repository at: